-We chatted and very quickly Fergus uncovered the root of the problem.
-You see the thing is, I grew up with a violent and overbearing, perfectionist father, everything had to be ‘just right’ all the time.
-Me and my siblings grew up constantly walking on eggshells, afraid to upset him and whatever I achieved, it was never enough.
+We chatted, and very quickly Fergus uncovered the root of the problem.
+I grew up with a violent and overbearing, perfectionist father; everything had to be ‘just right’ all the time.
+Me and my siblings grew up constantly walking on eggshells, afraid to upset him, and whatever I achieved, it was never enough.
 The effect that growing up in this kind of environment has on you as a person is huge.
-And whilst I do feel that I have forgiven my Dad for all this already, somehow I’ve just never been able to break free of the hold that it has over me.
-So, Fergus then prayed with me and asked me to speak out all the things, all the un-truths that have ever been spoken over me and that I’ve believed.
-Then the presence of God came over me in the most powerful way, the chains that have kept me bound since my childhood were broken and I felt the most amazing sense of peace like I have never felt before.
+And whilst I do feel that I have forgiven my dad for all this already, somehow I’ve just never been able to break free of the hold that it has over me.
+So, Fergus then prayed with me and asked me to speak out all the things, all the un-truths, that have ever been spoken over me and that I’ve believed.
+Then the presence of God came over me in the most powerful way.
+The chains that have kept me bound since my childhood were broken, and I felt the most amazing sense of peace like I have never felt before.
 What I have to do now is to walk in the freedom and peace that God has graciously given me.